How we started our travels (as told by Elena)

 My husband Alexander and I were born in Russia.
 Alexander got his degree from Moscow University, the best university in the country, and worked as a journalist in the Moscow publishing house, newspapers and magazines.
 Early in his career, he worked in India as a representative of the Ministry of Foreign Trade of the USSR.
 He is the author of four literary fiction books (three in Russian, one in English).

 When I met Alexander, I just graduated from the First Moscow College of Music as a music teacher and a classically trained pianist.
 When Alexander told me that he wanted to leave the country for political reasons, I was surprised.
-But I loved Alexander, and I decided to marry and follow him whenever he wanted to go.
+But I loved Alexander, and I decided to marry and follow him wherever he wanted to go.

 We were waiting for

 Traveling to other countries was impossible for the majority of Soviet citizens.
 Only “chosen” people were allowed to go abroad – high-ranking officials, famous performers, and athletes.

 However, could they call their trips free travel?
 Fearing that they would seek asylum abroad, the KGB followed them and punished them if they tried to escape to the West.